SeLite/SeLite.github.io/Settings.md

   * from [script] developer's perspective, making extension(s) configurable is a not as productive/motivating as creating extensions themselves

 # Functionality #
-It adds API and GUI which

-  * simplify management and sharing of custom configurations.
+It defines API and GUI that simplify management and sharing of configurations.
 They
   * organise fields in modules and sets
-    * use both Firefox preferences and manifest files
+  * use Firefox preferences and/or manifest files
+  * allow fine-grain granularity
-    * allow to add new fields to existing configurations
+  * enable adding custom fields to existing configurations
   * populate default values
   * validate free-type values
-  * give a visual interface to end users (testers), which is nicer than _about:config_
+  * give end users (e.g. testers) visual interface, which is nicer than Firefox URL _about:config_
+  * present settings as they apply to a chosen folder

 # API #
 You can